julieni/ovh-service-contact-change/README.md

 setup your own API credentials and note them down

-you can report them in your .env (env.txt is also supported) file (copied from .env.example file)
+you can report them in your .env file (copied from .env.example file)

 ## batch accept the contact change requests